top of page

 The PCB and electrical components

 A PCB (printed circuit board) that includes all the necessary electrical components to complete the build.
 However, it is important to note that you may purchase the electrical parts separately from Aliexpress at a much lower price than what is available here.
-This option is suitable for when you require all the components simultaneously with the PCB and are guaranteed to be compatible on arrival.
+This option is suitable when you require all the components simultaneously with the PCB and are guaranteed to be compatible on arrival.
 (Includes x2 digit displays, Dual Encoder, x2 tactile switches)

 The Resin Knob Set